jbetancur/react-data-table-component/README.md

 );
 ```

-**Note*- This is currently only supported for indeterminate state, but may be expanded in the future if there is a demand
+**Note** This is currently only supported for indeterminate state, but may be expanded in the future if there is a demand

 ## Custom Cells